MarosJev/github-monitoring-api/README.md

 where in our case $t_i$ is `created_at` datetime property of PullRequestEvent event.

+NOTE:
+<br/>Feel free to use the `/meta/repos` endpoint to explore available repositories.
+The endpoint allows you to define a threshold of minimum counts of PullRequestEvent per repository with minimum count 2.

 ### Total number of events grouped by the event type for a given offset

 Endpoint: `/metrics/counts`